 What visitors will now find at the sight of the old meat, fruit, and vegetable market is a pretty park located on ground level, a large underground shopping mall filled with stores, restaurants, discotheques, museums and movie theaters, and below that, the world’s largest underground subway station.

 Carreau des Halles

-After several decades though the area has been slowly declining; at night the area can feel unsafe and with stores leaving the mall, the city of Paris decided to hold a competition to renovate the area.
+After several decades, though, the area had been slowly declining; at night the area could feel unsafe and with stores leaving the mall, the city of Paris decided to hold a competition to renovate the area.
 In 2007 a design by French architects Patrick Berger and Jacques Anziutti was chosen as a model for a complete overhaul of the forum.
-The project, known as La Canopé (the canopy) consists of a green space adjacent to a translucent awning covering the underground entrances.
+The project, known as La Canopé (the canopy) consisted of a green space adjacent to a translucent awning covering the underground entrances.
 The awning was officially opened to the public on April 5, 2016.